ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Definitions of new HTTP Upgrade Tokens that use the Capsule Protocol MAY use the Capsule-Protocol header field to simplify intermediary processing.

-"Capsule-Protocol" is an Item Structured Header {{!RFC8941}}.
+"Capsule-Protocol" is an Item Structured Header (see {{Section 3.3 of !STRUCTURED-FIELDS=RFC8941}}.
 Its value MUST be a Boolean.
 Its ABNF is:

 ~~~
 Capsule-Protocol = sf-boolean parameters